Sebastian-pz/Sebastian-pz/README.md

 If you are interested in chatting, go ahead!
 </p>

-- 🔭 Freelance (+5 months) 3 projects -Small ecommerce -Judicial simulator -Programming test.
+- 🔭 Freelance (+5 months) 3 projects - Ecommerce - Judicial simulator ARG - Programming test.

 - 📫 How to reach me **spezuluaga@gmail.com**